tnakatani/python2_ccac/wk_4/README.md

 Write python code that conforms to the following specs:

 ## Purpose

 > Implement search criteria defined in the JSON format for searching for capital projects in PGH dataset, outputting resulting projects into a file in JSON format

+## Program Requirement 1: Searching
+>  Write code that can read in a search criterion JSON file of your specification.
+You'll need to be prepared to share this specification with others in the class

+> Allow the user to specify search criteria for project fiscal year, start date, area, asset_type, and planning status

 ## JSON-encoded search criteria:

 Use the following JSON search criteria for your query.
-The `specifications.json` file can be found in the [`./scripts/specification`](https://github.com/tnakatani/python2_ccac/tree/master/wk_4/scripts/specifications) directory
+The `specifications.json` file can be found in the [`./specification`](https://github.com/tnakatani/python2_ccac/tree/master/wk_4/scripts/specifications) directory:

+Instructions:
+- Each field can take multiple items
+- `fiscal_year` key accepts either integers or strings
+- `area` key requires an exact match string.
+It can't fuzzy matching at the moment.
+- An empty string won't limit results by this criteria
+- Remember to use double-quotes for JSON files

 ```JSON
 {
    "status":[